-- Required Ship Conditions on Arrival - ✓ In order for the ship's boarding, maneuvering and operations to be possible, safe and efficient, the ship must have minimum performance characteristics and conditions. - ✓ The maximum ship's draft allowed at the Terminal is 18 meters, in order to ensure sufficient clearance below the keel even under extreme sea conditions. - ✓ Maximum ship displacement for this monobuoy is 200,000 tons.
+- Required Ship Conditions on Arrival

+- ✓ In order for the ship's boarding, maneuvering and operations to be possible, safe and efficient, the ship must have minimum performance characteristics and conditions. - ✓ The maximum ship's draft allowed at the Terminal is 18 meters, in order to ensure sufficient clearance below the keel even under extreme sea conditions.

-- ✓ The ship's maneuvering conditions must be satisfactory, especially with regard to the propulsion machinery and rudder. - ✓ The propulsion machinery must be in suitable condition to remain ready for operation for the duration of the ship's stay at the monobuoy and to be put into operation as soon as determined. - ✓ The loadstick or crane next to the ship's port discharge manifold must be in perfect working order and have a minimum lifting capacity of 10 tons at one meter from the side. - ✓ The windlasses (drums, brakes, jaws, etc.) must be in a condition that allows the ship's turnbuckles to be rounded. - ✓ The minimum distance between the clapper wheels (or smallest horn diameter) should be 0.28 meters, to allow for the passage of the shackle that slings the mooring line from the monobuoy to the ship's turnbuckles. - ✓ The maximum distance allowed between the bow and the ship's manifold should be 140 meters for both monobuoys. - √ The flanges of the ship's outlets must be standard 150 PSI ANSI-B.16.5, diameter 16" (400 mm). - ✓ The two flanges of the discharge manifold to be used must have a minimum clearance of 2 meters, a maximum height of 2 meters above the deck and a distance of 4.5 meters from the edge, in order to allow proper handling and bending of the hoses to be connected. - ✓ The rail or balcony in front of the manifold must be 900 mm below the height of the manifold flanges and its upper surface must be made up of a rounded piece with a minimum radius of 100 mm. - ✓ Failure to comply with any of the above conditions will mean the ship is unsuitable for the Terminal and may result in it being rejected for monobuoy operation. - ✓ The ship must provide support facilities for the group of people from the Terminal who will remain on board during their stay on the monobuoy, such as overnight accommodation and meals.
+- ✓ Maximum ship displacement for this monobuoy is 200,000 tons. - ✓ The ship's maneuvering conditions must be satisfactory, especially with regard to the propulsion engine and rudder. - ✓ The propulsion engine must be in suitable condition to remain ready for operation for the duration of the ship's stay at the monobuoy and to be put into operation as soon as determined. - ✓ The loadstick or crane next to the ship's port discharge manifold must be in perfect working order and have a minimum lifting capacity of 10 tons at one meter from the side. - ✓ The windlasses (drums, brakes, jaws, etc.) must be in a condition that allows the ship's turnbuckles to be rounded. - ✓ The bow arrangement of vessels must comply with the recommendations of the OCIMF "Mooring Equipment Guidelines" in its latest edition.
+Special attention must be given to ensuring that the number of pedestal rollers does not exceed 2 units and that the angle between them is as small as possible, not exceeding 90°. - ✓ The minimum distance between the clapper wheels (or smallest horn diameter) should be 0.28 meters, to allow for the passage of the shackle that slings the mooring line from the monobuoy to the ship's turnbuckles. - ✓ The maximum distance allowed between the bow and the ship's manifold should be 140 meters for both monobuoys. - ✓ The flanges of the ship's outlets must be standard 150 PSI ANSI-B.16.5, diameter 16" (400 mm). - ✓ The two flanges of the discharge manifold to be used must have a minimum clearance of 2 meters, a maximum height of 2 meters above the deck and a distance of 4.5 meters from the edge, in order to allow proper handling and bending of the hoses to be connected. - ✓ The rail or balcony in front of the manifold must be 900 mm below the height of the manifold flanges and its upper surface must be made up of a rounded piece with a minimum radius of 100 mm. - ✓ Failure to comply with any of the above conditions will mean the ship is unsuitable for the Terminal and may result in it being rejected for monobuoy operation. - ✓ The ship must provide support facilities for the group of people from the Terminal who will remain on board during their stay on the monobuoy, such as overnight accommodation and meals.
+Normally, the group is made up of at least seven people, including one maneuver captain and six maneuver assistants.

-Normally, the group is made up of at least seven people, including one maneuver captain and six maneuver assistants. - ✓ The ship must have a mooring system at the bow consisting of a 3-inch (76 mm) chain stopper, through which a chain whip will pass, connected to the end of the cable which will serve as the ship's mooring point to the monobuoy
+✓ The ship must have a mooring system at the bow consisting of a 3-inch (76 mm) chain stopper, through which a chain whip will pass, connected to the end of the cable which will serve as the ship's mooring point to the monobuoy